adamhancock/cli/packages/lasso/README.md

 - Select hosts to open in browser or VSCode
 - Auto-refreshes every 30 seconds
 - Quick access to refresh (r) and cleanup (c) actions
+- ESC key support to go back from detailed views

 ### List Mode
 ```bash